Over the last few years, organisations have made concerted efforts to put gender equality issues at the forefront of their business.

-The Government has taken steps in recent years to try and reduce the gender pay gap within organisations.
+The Government has taken steps in recent years to try and reduce the gender pay gap in organisations.

-Changes to the Equality Act came into effect on the 6th of April 2017.
+Changes to the Equality Act came into effect on 6 April 2017.
 These changes made it compulsory for companies with 250+ employees in Great Britain (excluding Northern Ireland) to report the gender pay gap figures within their organisation at the end of each financial year.

-The introduction of such measures was designed to try and shed light on the disparity between how much men and women earn within organisations.
+The introduction of such measures was designed to try and shed light on the disparity between how much men and women earn in the same organisations.

 Companies that met the criteria had to respond to six specific points.